sourcegraph/about/content/blogposts/2020/enable-gitlab-native-intelligence-sourcegraph-integration.md

 <section className="text-center">
   <InContentBlockquote
-    quote='Sourcegraph has the best find-definition, find-references, and intelligent code navigation capability on the planet - and they brought it to GitLab.' author='Sid Sijbrandij, GitLab CEO'
+    quote="Sourcegraph has the best find-definition, find-references, and intelligent code navigation capability on the planet - and they brought it to GitLab." author="Sid Sijbrandij, GitLab CEO"
   />
 </section>